Saving, Investing & Returning Value

 Since 2002, grantmaking initiatives like the Community Assistance Fund, Donor-advised Pooled Fund and Career Program Class Gift have given SEO alumni and students hands-on experience with collaborative philanthropy, while helping them learn about needs in their communities.
 To date, these projects have directed more than $830,000 in grants to nonprofit organizations.

-SIRV’s creation and expansion was made possible by grants from the W.K.
+The SIRV initiative was made possible by grants from the W.K.
 Kellogg Foundation, the Lilly Endowment, the F.B.
 Heron Foundation, the Edwin Gould Foundation and the Merrill Lynch Foundation, and through in-kind support from J.P.
 Morgan.